arcadiapage/arcadiapage.github.io/_posts/2024-04-24-what-an-infp-online-business-could-look-like.md

 # Keep Your Inner Vision Clear

 Another point made in **Creative You** that really resonated with me is the observation that INFPs create from their inner vision.
 We imagine, daydream, and contemplate,  and what we create comes from that mysterious place of nothingness.
-INFPs excel at creating things that are new, unexpected and that don't exist yet because our inner vision is what brings things into being.
+INFPs excel at creating things that are new, unexpected and that don't exist yet because we tend to create directly from our imagination and the mental images we see.

 And as I shared in my post on [why I don't share my projects in progress](https://arcadiapage.com/2023-05-28-INFP-Keep-Your-Goals-to-Yourself/), I highly value keeping my vision clear.